Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach

-We seek nurse staffing levels that minimize the expected total cost with regard to the worst-case probability distribution in $\mathcal{D}$, i.e., we consider the following two-stage DRO model:
+We seek nurse staffing levels that minimize the expected total cost with regard to the worst-case probability distribution in {$\mathcal{D}(w,y)$}, i.e., we consider the following two-stage DRO model:

-where parameters $c^{\mbox{ w}}$ and $c^{\mbox{ y}}$ represent the unit cost of hiring unit and pool nurses, respectively, constraints \eqref{sns-con-w-bd}--\eqref{sns-con-y-bd} designate lower and upper bounds on staffing levels, and set $R$ represents all remaining restrictions, which we assume can be represented via mixed-integer linear inequalities.
-(DRNS) is computationally challenging because (i) $\mathcal{D}$ involves exponentially many probability distributions, all of which depend on the decision variables $w_j$ and $y_i$ and (ii) it is a two-stage DRO model with integer recourse variables.
+where parameters { $c^{\mbox{ w}}_j$ and $c^{\mbox{ y}}_i$ } represent the unit cost of hiring unit and pool nurses, respectively, constraints \eqref{sns-con-w-bd}--\eqref{sns-con-y-bd} designate lower and upper bounds on staffing levels, and set $R$ represents all remaining restrictions, which we assume can be represented via mixed-integer linear inequalities. {We remark that (DRNS) decides the staffing levels during a specific shift and does not decide the schedule for individual nurses across multiple shifts.
+Hence, multi-stage models do not apply to our problem.} (DRNS) is computationally challenging because (i) { $\mathcal{D}(w,y)$} involves exponentially many probability distributions, all of which depend on the decision variables $w_j$ and $y_i$ and (ii) it is a two-stage DRO model with integer recourse variables.
 In the next two sections, we shall derive equivalent reformulations of (DRNS) that facilitate a separation algorithm, and identify practical pool structures that admit more tractable solution approaches.